-In version 11.0, these classes can be used in exactly the same way as instances of classes which have been implemented in APL.
+These classes can be used in exactly the same way as instances of classes which have been implemented in APL.
 You create instances of them with DNEW, and you can manipulate the public properties, methods and events which they expose (but unlike APL classes, you cannot see or modify the implementation).
 For example: